notpythonics/moamen/README.md

 #### Method 1: Quick Setup
 - Install Luvit: visit https://luvit.io and follow the instructions provided for your platform.
 - Update the IDs allocated in `Enums.lua` and `Commands.lua` for the Roles embed command.
-- Place your token in the token variable allocated in `main.lua`.
+- Place your token in the token variable allocated in `main.lua`
-- To start the bot: run `luvit bot.lua`
+- To start the bot: run `luvit main.lua`

 #### Method 2: Full Setup